solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 2: Allow aggregate functions string_agg() and array_agg() to be parallelized

 Aggregate functions typically perform some kind of mathematical operation on a column or set of columns.
-If you were to calculate several aggregates at once, you could probably imagine that doing each one in a serialized manner would likely take much longer than doing it in a parallel manner.
+When calculating several aggregates at once, it is easy to imagine that doing each one in a serialized manner would likely take much longer than doing it in a parallel manner.

 Not all aggregate functions have supported this type of optimization, as with the `string_agg()` and `array_agg()` functions.
 In PostgreSQL 16, this support has been added and per the description on the code commit "adds combine, serial and deserial functions for the array_agg() and string_agg() aggregate functions, thus allowing these aggregates to partake in partial aggregations.
 This allows both parallel aggregation to take place when these aggregates are present and also allows additional partition-wise aggregation plan shapes to include plans that require additional aggregation once the partially aggregated results from the partitions have been combined."